Blue is Blue, Green is Blue?

 The Green-Blue Conundrum in Japanese Language

 In the realm of colors, linguistic nuances can often perplex and intrigue.
 Take, for instance, the Japanese language, where the distinction between blue and green blurs in fascinating ways.
 In Japanese, "青" (ao) typically signifies blue, while "緑" (midori) denotes green.
 However, delve deeper into everyday usage, and you'll find perplexing anomalies.
-Why is a green traffic light referred to as "青信号" (aoshigou), or a green apple called "青りんご" (aoringo)?
+Why is a green traffic light referred to as "青信号" (aoshingou), or a green apple called "青りんご" (aoringo)?

 blue-is-blue-green-is-blue-02Green traffic light - 青信号 (あおしんごう)